ghdl/ghdl-cosim/doc/vhpidirect/examples/arrays.rst

   window on the desktop.
 Then, when ``save_screenshot`` is called, the canvas is updated with the content of the frame buffer.

 ..
 HINT::
-  The resolution of the screen (frame buffer) is hardcoded in :cosimtree:`pkg.vhd <vhpidirect/arrays/matrices/framebuffer/pkg.vhd>`.
+  The resolution of the screen (frame buffer) is defined in :cosimtree:`pkg.vhd <vhpidirect/arrays/matrices/framebuffer/pkg.vhd>`, which is a generic package.
+Corresponding generics are defined in the top-level entity (testbench).
+Hence, it is possible to modify the size of the screen through CLI args.
-  At the same time, the size of the canvas (X11 window) is hardcoded in the testbenches and passed to C as arguments of ``sim_init``
+  At the same time, the size of the canvas (X11 window) is defined in the testbench and passed to C as arguments of ``sim_init``
   (see :cosimtree:`caux.c <vhpidirect/arrays/matrices/framebuffer/caux.c>`).
-Hence, in order to use other resolutions, both sources might need to be modified.
-Contributions to improve this mechanism are welcome!
+By default, the size of the window matches the size of the screen (frame buffer).
+However, this is not a requirement.

 Moreover, two different architectures are provided for the testbench (:cosimtree:`tb.vhd <vhpidirect/arrays/matrices/framebuffer/tb.vhd>`):